EDUCBA Logo

 Given below are the advantages and disadvantages mentioned:

-• Security: There are many tables that are restricted from many users as some attributes in those tables will be very sensitive.
-So, if we can create views with some specific attributes for respective users, then users can be given permission to access some set of views into a database which is authorized to them.
-This can maintain the security and integrity of data as well as users can perform their tasks with respective authorized columns.
+• Security: Many tables are restricted from many users as some attributes in those tables will be very sensitive.
+So, if we can create views with some specific attributes for respective users, users can access some views in an authorized database.
+This can maintain the security and integrity of data, and users can perform their tasks with respective authorized columns.

 • Query Simplicity: A view can be created by fetching data from several tables.
 So, all the cumulative records from all tables can be represented by a single table using the view query.